Sand River (Free State): Catchment and tributaries

 The Sand River is a tributary of the Vet, in turn a tributary of the Vaal.
+Its tributaries include the Debeerspruit, among others.
 It is considered part of the Middle Vaal Catchment Management Area.
-It is only dammed by the Allemanskraal Dam in the Willem Pretorius Nature Reserve.
+It is only dammed by the Allemanskraal Dam in the Willem Pretorius Game Reserve.

 History

 The Sand River Convention that led to the independence of the Transvaal Republic was signed in a marquee on the banks of the Sand River on 17 January 1852.
 A monument commemorating the ceremony can today be found on the banks of the river some 15 km from Winburg.

 On 25 March 25, 1900, during the guerrilla phase of the Anglo-Boer War, a Council-of-War led by the Boers that wanted to continue with the hostilities was held at a bridge over the Sand River.

+On May 10, 1900, the British fought a Boer defensive position at the Sand River during the Second Boer War.

 In 1988 the Sand River burst its banks and flooded parts of Virginia town.
 In 1994 the Merriespruit tailings dam disaster occurred just outside Virginia, killing seventeen people.

 The river was named after an incident where a wagon got bogged down in its sand, and had to be unloaded before the journey could continue.